superfly/docs/flyctl/cmd/flyctl_image_update.md

-This will update the application's image to the latest available version.
+Update the app's image to the latest available version.
-The update will perform a rolling restart against each VM, which may result in a brief service disruption.
+The update will perform a rolling restart against each Machine, which may result in a brief service disruption.

 ## Usage
 ~~~